StarwolfDancing/Controls-BootCamp_Python/README.md

 - Adding missing plots (if possible screenshots from video), e.g. open/closed loop in first notebook.
 - Adding plots (if possible screenshots from video), e.g. control types in first notebook.
 - Symbols, e.g. `X` -> `x` in first video, to match the talk.
-- Links to helpful sources, e.g. `numpy` documentation.
+- Links to helpful sources, e.g. [numpy](https://numpy.org/doc/stable/) documentation.
 - Minor changes in document structure, e.g. heading for second video added.
 - Using html for images, to have better control, e.g. on the width of the image.
 - Python code refactoring
+- Adding questions, marked with `>`

 ## Open Points
 1. Video